athena-framework/website/docs/why_athena.md

 ##  Creating "good" Software

 When creating an application, actually writing the code is often the easiest part.
 Designing a system that will be readable, maintainable, testable, and extensible on the other hand is a much more challenging task.
-The features of Athena Framework encourage creating such software.
-However it does not do much good without also understanding the _why_ it is designed the way it is.
+The features of the Athena Framework encourage creating such software.
+However it does not do much good without also understanding the _why_ behind the way it is designed the way it is.
 Let's take a moment to explore how the features mentioned in the introduction can lead to "good" software design.

 WARNING: As with anything in the software world, "good" software is subjective.
 The design decision/suggestions on this page are intended to be educational and provide "best practices" guidelines.
 They are _NOT_ the only way to use the framework nor are prescriptive.
 Do whatever makes the most sense for your project.